mezis/appfab/README.md

 and be prepared to discuss your solution!

-If your pull request addresses an issue, and the issue is already assigned to a milestone, please branch then request it against that milestone's branch (e.g. `milestone/1/racoon-mario`) instead of against the master branch.
+Please always issue pull requests against the `master` branch.

 ### Licence